Lehoczky/apro-scrape/docs/README.md

 ## Building the app locally

-If you don't trust the released binaries, you can easily build the project on your own machine.

-Run the follwing command:
+You can easily build the project on your own machine, just run the follwing command:

 ```ps
 npm build